posit-dev/rsconnect-python/README.md

 > To re-run failed builds, use `rsconnect content build run --retry`.
 This will build all tracked content in any of the following states: `[NEEDS_BUILD, ABORTED, ERROR, RUNNING]`.
+>
+> If you encounter an error stating that a build operation is already running, you can use `rsconnect content build run --force`.
+This will override this check and build any content marked as `NEEDS_BUILD`.

 ```bash
 rsconnect content build run